dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA1001.md

+## 1001.
+Graphical User Interface Programming

+In this chapter

+10.1 A History of Java User Interface Toolkits

+10.2 Displaying Frames

+10.3 Displaying Information in a Component

+10.4 Event Handling

 10.5 The Preferences API

 Java was born at a time when most computer users interacted with graphical desktop applications.
 Nowadays, browser-based and mobile applications are far more common, but there are still times when it is useful to provide a desktop application.
 In this and the following chapter, we discuss the basics of user interface programming with the Swing toolkit.
 If, on the other hand, you intend to use Java for server-side programming only and are not interested in writing GUI programs, you can safely skip these two chapters.